iScsc/blog.iscsc.fr/src/content/posts/docker_volume_introduction.md

 	${NAME}:latest
 ```
 In this example `LOG_FOLDER` is an environment variable defined in the `.env.prod` file.
-The code will written transparently to `/opt/${NAME}/logs/<log file>` but because this folder is shared with the host, logs will **be available in the host** and survive potential application crashes or updates.
+The code will write transparently to `/opt/${NAME}/logs/<log file>` but because this folder is shared with the host, logs will **be available in the host** and survive potential application crashes or updates.

 > **WARNING : Be careful that the bot/application running in the container must have the right permission to modify the file/directory**